Safety and Tolerability Study of INCB057643 in Participants With Myelofibrosis and Other Advanced Myeloid Neoplasms (LIMBER)

 • e.
 Part 2 dose expansion: Risk category of intermediate-1, intermediate-2, or high according to DIPSS.

 • f.
-Part 2 dose expansion participants with chronic MF are defined as participants with bone marrow myeloblast percentage < 5% and no blasts detected/not persistent blast count in peripheral blood at screening or baseline, AND who are currently receiving ruxolitinib and having suboptimal response.
+Part 2 dose expansion participants with chronic MF are defined as participants with bone marrow myeloblast percentage < 5% (not applicable if dry tap or blast count deemed not reliable by the investigator) and blast count in peripheral blood < 1% at screening and who are currently receiving ruxolitinib and having a suboptimal response.

 • Must not be a candidate for potentially curative therapy, including hematopoietic stem cell transplantation.